Mobile Care Services Discovery (mCSD)

 Table 1:46.3-1: mCSD - Required Actor Groupings

-Care Services Update Supplier | None | -- | -- |
+Update Client None -- --

 The Mobile Care Services Discovery (mCSD) Profile supports queries for resources related to care services discovery.
 The relationship between these entities is illustrated in Figure 1:46.4.1-1.

-Figure 1:46.4.1-1: Top-level Relationships between Care Services Entities
+Figure 1:46.4.1-1: Top-level Relationships Between Care Services Entities

 The patient, Vera Brooks, consults with her physician who recommends surgery.
 The physician can assist the patient in finding a suitable surgeon, taking into consideration the location and specialty of the surgeon.